nephio-project/docs/content/en/docs/guides/install-guides/install-on-openstack.md

 ```

 ## Deploy packages to the edge clusters
-Using the web-ui add a new deployment with destination the edge cluster.
+Using the web-ui, add a new deployment to the edge workload cluster.